falyan/kubespray-kubernetes-multimaster/README.md

 # Kubespray installation and configuration (server deployer)
 in this tutorial server deployer is lb-master, Make sure the deployer server can SSH without a password to all nodes (MANDATORY)</br>

-- Download kubespray on github
+- Download kubespray on deployer server
 ```bash
 git clone https://github.com/kubernetes-sigs/kubespray
 ```
-- Install package managemnet for python3 and library for manipulation network
+- Install package management for python3 and library for manipulation network
 ```bash
 apt install python3-netaddr python3-pip -y
 ```